maliMirkec/personal-website/site/articles/github-atom-first-steps.md

 To install **sync-settings**, find package in a list (should be first on the list) and then click _Install_ button.

-> {cldnry sync-settings-1_fdwmpf.png "Sync-settings installation." null %}
+{% cldnry "sync-settings-1_fdwmpf" "Sync-settings installation." null %}

 ### sync-settings configuration